5 Silent Auction Rules for Smooth Sailing at Your Next Event

 Silent Auction Rule #1.
 Recruit volunteers.

 First things first.
-In order to run a successful event, you need to have a powerful and organized team of volunteers to help setup and manage the floor, answer any questions, and enforce any auction rules.
+In order to plan and run a successful event, you need to have a powerful and organized team of volunteers to help setup and manage the floor, answer any questions, and enforce any auction rules.

 So where do you find these volunteers?